iltommi/qdb-documentation/source/faq.rst

 Yes, we have a special license for this case.
 Contact us for more information, see :doc:`contact`

-Do I need a licence to write a client?
+Do I need a license to write a client?
 ======================================

 No license is required to write a quasardb client, but the software's documentation and credits must state the following: "This software features quasardb, a Bureau 14 technology.
 All rights reserved."